Lonely Christmas

 "The sooner you fall alseep, the sooner he will come."

-Father Christmas.
+"And, it's Father Christmas.
 Not Mr Christmas," said Fred.

 "Yes, Ron.
 You must learn not to call everyone Mr. What if you walked up to a woman and said, Hello Mr. -- How do you think the woman would feel?" said George.